IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. First login to [Bluemix](https://console.ng.bluemix.net)
 1. Click the "Catalog" link on the top navigation bar
 1. Scroll to the very bottom and click the experimental catalog link "Bluemix Labs Catalog"
-1. Find and click the "Blockchain - Experimental" tile (you can use the navgiation on the left to filter the list: Services > Network)
+1. Find and click the "Blockchain - Experimental" tile (you can use the navigation on the left to filter the list: Services > Network)
 1. Choose any space from the "Space:" dropdown (dealers choice)
 1. Leave the "App:" field as "Leave unbound" (unless you already have an application, but you probably don't yet)
 1. Change the "Service name" to "myblockchain" without the quotes